Eye injuries during 2022 Iranian protests: Crime against humanity

 "In addition to causing severe physical pain and mental suffering and devastation, the Mission notes the deterrent and chilling effect that injuries, in particular blindings, have on protesters.
 The Mission is satisfied that such effect was intended.
 A woman protester, who lost her sight in one eye, described the use of force by the security forces as a deliberate act of intimidation of protesters.
 She noted that injuries sustained by protesters not only impacted them but also affected their families and the people around them.
-“An injured protester means one less person on the streets”, she said.
-Another woman protester described how the use of force was aimed at intimidating, saying “it is to create fear in society.
-You get shot and you scream, and people get the message.” - Detailed findings, FFM (A/HRC/55/CRP.1), page 136, paragraph 489.
+"An injured protester means one less person on the streets", she said.
+Another woman protester described how the use of force was aimed at intimidating, saying "it is to create fear in society.
+You get shot and you scream, and people get the message." - Detailed findings, FFM (A/HRC/55/CRP.1), page 136, paragraph 489.

 "The Mission established that protesters and bystanders, including children who were shot at, including with pellets and rubber bullets, sustained debilitating, severe and painful injuries during protests, which led to disabilities such as blindness.
 An expert opinion on the physical impact of ammunition such as birdshot and less-lethal weapons commissioned by the Mission highlighted irreversible injures and disabilities that could result from their use.
 In relation to kinetic impact projectiles specifically, the report highlighted bruising and lacerations of the skin, contusions and fractures of bone and muscle, internal bleeding, liver, heart, and kidney penetration, which could lead to organ failure or death, and neurovascular injuries.
 Injuries to the head could lead to haemorrhagic strokes and permanent disability while ocular injuries can result to permanent vision loss, given the large size of the projectile against the fragile bony structure and supple eye tissues.
-The report further stated that metal pellets, which are typically hunting rounds, are “indisputably lethal at close range” and have the ballistic capacity to penetrate some organs, including the eyes causing blindness."
+The report further stated that metal pellets, which are typically hunting rounds, are "indisputably lethal at close range" and have the ballistic capacity to penetrate some organs, including the eyes causing blindness."
 Detailed findings, FFM (A/HRC/55/CRP.1), page 155, paragraph 559.

+Iran Protest Victims’ Complaint in Argentina 2025

+In December 2025, victims of Iran’s 2022 crackdown filed a criminal complaint against 40 officials.
+The complaint, submitted in Argentina, accuses the officials of crimes against humanity, torture and assault during the nationwide protests.
+Among the plaintiffs are protesters who suffered eye injuries, including Kowsar Eftekhari, who was blinded when plainclothes officers shot paintballs directly into her eye, and Mersedeh Shahinkar, who was injured and initially denied medical treatment because of her participation in the protests.